INTRODUCTION OF TUITION FEES FOR DEPENDENTS OF 457 VISA HOLDERS

 Why do I have to pay when I did not before?

-The Western Australian Government has, to date, provided free public education to dependants of 457 Visa holders although the conditions of this visa give no such entitlement.
+The Western Australian Government has, to date, provided free public education to dependents of 457 Visa holders although the conditions of this visa give no such entitlement.

 From 2015, the Government has decided that all 457 Visa holders will contribute to the cost of educating their children in public schools.
-In 2013-14, the estimated cost of educating a student is $14 782 in a public primary school and $19 946 in a public secondary school.
+The average estimated cost of educating a student in a public primary school in 2014-15 is $14,833 and $19,363 in a public secondary school.

 Is the fee for each child or is it a family fee?

-A tuition fee of $4 000 a year will apply to a family’s first child enrolled in a public school and $2 000 a year each for the second and subsequent children from the same family.
+From 2015 a tuition fee of $4 000 per annum will apply for the first child attending a public school.
+There will be no fee payable for second or subsequent children from the same family.

 What's the fee for?

-The fee is a contribution to the cost of educating dependants of 457 Visa holders.
+The fee is a contribution to the cost of educating dependents of 457 Visa holders.
 It does not cover the total cost of educating a student in a public school.

 Will the school collect the fee?